Ggorets0dev/ru-geolists-creator/README.en.md

   "refilterTime" : 1736426783,
   "ruadlistTime" : 1754766886,
   "v2ipRootPath" : ".//v2fly-geoip-9711ad4/",
-  "v2rayTime" : 1736449948
+  "v2rayTime" : 1736449948,
+  "geoMgrBinaryPath" : "/home/uav/.local/lib/geo-linux-amd64"
 }
 ```

 ### Adding Additional Sources

-Additional sources can be added to the configuration file manually or with the ```-a, --add``` flag when running the software.
-All properties for such a source must then be filled in.
+Additional sources can be added to the configuration file manually or using the ```-a, --add``` flag when running the software.
+All properties relevant to such a source must then be filled in.

 ## Software Help (```--help```)

 ```
 RuGeolistsCreator - Software for automatic assembly of geoip.dat and geosite.dat files for VPN server XRay.
 Software is focused on blocking in the Russian Federation
-Usage: RuGeolistsCreator [OPTIONS]
+Usage: ./RuGeolistsCreator [OPTIONS]

 Options:
   -h,--help                   Print this help message and exit